Stalingrad (2013 film): Production

 It is planned that all German speech will not be dubbed into Russian in favour of subtitles instead.

 Fedor Bondarchuk and Thomas Kretschmann have already starred in films with the name Stalingrad around the same time.
 Kretschmann played a Leutnant in the 1993 German film, and Bondarchuk was in the 1989 Russian film, which was directed by Yuri Ozerov.

 Reception

 Box office

 In Russia, Stalingrad was a huge box office success earning a total of US$51,700,000, which set a new box office record for contemporary Russian films.
 It also set the record for opening weekend takings there, with a revenue of US$16,120,000.
-In the USA, the movie grossed just over US$1,000,000.
-Overall, the film earned over $68 million dollars worldwide.
+In the US, the movie grossed just over US$1,000,000.
+Overall, the film earned over $68 million worldwide.

 It was the highest-grossing non-Hollywood, non-English language film in China until surpassed by India's PK in 2015.

 Critical response

 Reception of the film was mixed.
 It was praised for stunning visuals, sound editing, music, and acting, but at the same time criticized for direction and melodramatic plot.
 According to Russian review aggregator Kritikanstvo.ru, its average critical score in Russian media is 63 out of 100.
 Such media as Rossiyskaya Gazeta, Vedomosti, Izvestia, Kommersant, and Expert were positive about the film.
 Several others, including Argumenty i Fakty, Ogoniok, and web publicist Dmitry Puchkov gave negative reviews.
 Some critics were disappointed by the film's plot on patriotic grounds: they felt it did not pay sufficient tribute to the heroes of the Stalingrad battle, but rather concentrated too much on the love story.

 According to VTsIOM poll, Stalingrad was the most popular film of 2013 in Russia.
 12% of respondents named it as "Film of the year", which is far above 4% for the runner-up, sport drama Legend № 17.

 On American film aggregation website Rotten Tomatoes, it has a 51% rating, with an average score of 5.6/10, based on reviews from 75 critics.
 The site's consensus states: "There's no arguing with its impressive production values, but Stalingrad should have devoted more attention to the screenplay and spent less on special effects-enhanced spectacle."
 On another American aggregation website, Metacritic, the film has a 49/100 (citing "mixed or average reviews"), based on reviews from 23 critics.